tahir-mm/cool-robot/readme.md

 ## Build & Run

-- build: `mvn clean install` - a compiled jar will be available in target folder
+- build: `mvn clean install` - a compiled jar will be available in target folder and use following

+commands `java -jar cool-robot-1.0-SNAPSHOT.jar` to run from jar file.

 - Run: `mvn exec:java`